HaakonWiland/Notes/Algorithms/Graphs.md

 - **Tree:** An undirected graph is a tree if it is connected and does not contain a cycle.
 - **Binary Tree:** A tree where each node has AT MOST two children.
 - **Directed Acyclic graphs (DAG)**: Directed graphs with no cycles.
 - **Connected graphs**: Every pair of nodes in an undirected graph, there is a path between them.
+- **Spanning tree:** a sub-graph that is a tree which includes all of the nodes of the "parent-graph".

 Related terminology:
 - **Path**: In a undirected graph there is a sequence of nodes with the property that each consecutive pair is joined by an edge.